greenorbitspace/hub/userguide/content/en/docs/glossary/s/sea-surface-temperature-sst.md

 ---
-title: Sea Surface Temperature (Sst)
+title: Sea Surface Temperature (SST)
 ref: sea-surface-temperature-sst
+weight: 1
+exported_at: '2025-06-16T15:03:07.926100+00:00'
-description: 'Sea Surface Temperature (SST): The temperature of the upper layer of the ocean, typically measured at a depth of about 1 meter.
-SST is an important parameter for understanding oceanic and atmospheric processes, climate change, and weather patterns.'
+definition: Sea Surface Temperature (SST) refers to the temperature of the top layer of the ocean's surface.
+It is a crucial parameter in understanding oceanographic processes and climate dynamics, affecting weather patterns, marine ecosystems, and global climate change.
-notion_page_id: 214d6625-c679-80e5-a833-d003185fe0fe
-exported_at: '2025-06-16T14:22:59.749042+00:00'
 tags:
 - goals
 - resources
-category:
+id: GL202
+categories:
 - Space & Technology
-id: GL202
 ---